ryunosinfx/reedsolomon.es/README.md

   // N = encordedUint8Array.length
   const encordedUint8Array = new Uint8Array([yyyyyyyyyyyyyyyyyyyyyyy]);

+  // If you use ByteAs10bit,ByteAs12bit,ByteAs14bit.
+Then add [0] byte add satisfaction bit num by LCM;

   // Best effort mode:if errors are correctable,they are corrected.
   // But errors are not correctable,they are outputed.